HAPPINESS VS. JOY

 What's the difference between happiness and joy?

-Do happiness and joy carry the same meaning?
-They are often used interchangeably, but when defined, you will see they are distinctly different terms.
+Have you ever heard someone say, “I just want to be happy.”
+Maybe at times you have found yourself longing for happiness.
+We don’t normally say, “I just want joy.
+I wish I could find joy.”
+In this sense, it appears there is a contrast, or a distinct difference between the two emotional states.
+What's the difference between happiness and joy?
+Do these terms carry the same meaning?
+They are often used interchangeably, but when defined, you will see they are distinctly different.
 Happiness technically refers to the pleasurable feelings (emotions) that result from a situation, experience, or objects, whereas joy is a state of mind that can be found even in times of grief or uncertainty.
 This means, we can work on cultivating joy regardless of our circumstances.
 For example, a lottery winner will experience short-term happiness, but when someone is immersed in meaningful activities creating new memories, they are more likely to experience long-term joy.

 Joy is less reliant upon external circumstances and is more of an internal, deep-seated state of being.
 It doesn’t rely as heavily on external circumstances and can be felt even in challenging situations.
 Joy also is enduring and tends to be more lasting because it is rooted in a sense of peace, contentment, or spiritual fulfillment, rather than momentary pleasure.
 Joy can also be defined as a profound feeling, and is often associated with a deeper sense of well-being or spiritual connection.
 It can coexist with other emotions, like sadness or hardship, because it comes from within.